This post is sponsored by Sprouts Farmers Market. As always, all opinions and recipe are my own.

-BUT I hope that you moms who are with your families are treated to a lovely day and potentially breakfast in bed or the meal of your dreams.
-(Shout out to the dads and kids and other family members who are making this happen!)
+Which means I hope that you moms are treated to a lovely day and potentially breakfast in bed or the meal of your dreams.
+(Shout out to the co-parents, dads, kids and other family members who are making this happen!)

-Part of the fun of celebrating a parent or a loved one is taking the time to make something that shows them you care.
-While we all want it to turn out beautifully, sometimes, it doesn’t (hello, failed Mother’s Day key lime pie of years past) and that’s OK because the effort is what counts.
+Part of the fun of celebrating a parent is taking the time to make something that shows them you care.
+While we all want it to turn out beautifully, sometimes, it doesn’t, and that’s OK because the effort is what counts.

 I’m here to say that this Chocolate Raspberry Overnight French Toast Casserole is something the WHOLE family can contribute to… and since it’s made the night before, day-of preparations are a breeze!

-My friends at Sprouts challenged me to develop a make-ahead brunch recipe for Mother’s Day this year.
-Obviously, Chocolate Raspberry Overnight French Toast Casserole is what I came up with.
+My friends at Sprouts challenged me to develop a make-ahead brunch recipe for Mother’s Day.

-And then I made a Lemon Whipped Cream to put on top of it all because the zesty brightness of lemon is perfection with the chocolate and raspberry.
+To set this already decadent make-ahead French toast recipe over the top, I added a homemade Lemon Whipped Cream.
+The zesty brightness of lemon is perfection with the chocolate and raspberry.

 Basically, this is the Mother’s Day brunch dish of my dreams, and I hope it’s yours, too.